keboola/developers-docs/extend/custom-science/php/index.md

 * TOC
 {:toc}

-So far there are no known limitations to the architecture of your PHP code.
+So far, there are no known limitations to the architecture of your PHP code.
 Please note:

 - The repository of your PHP application must always contain the `main.php` script.
-- If set, your application must always produce the tables and files listed in the output mapping (even if the files were empty).
+- If set, your application must always produce the tables and files listed in the [output mapping](https://help.keboola.com/manipulation/transformations/mappings/)
+(even if the files were empty).

 If you are starting with Custom Science, consider going through the [Quickstart](/extend/custom-science/quick-start/).